-The children cried out in dismay, and Efran breathed, "Oh, no." The hydra, Jonguitud, ate the snobbles and the eelfish in the caverns, and if anything happened to him, they had no other effective means of controlling these dangerous pests.
+The children cried out in dismay, and Efran breathed, "Oh, no." The hydra, Jonguitud, ate the snobbles and the eelfish in the caverns, and if anything happened to him, there was no other effective means of controlling these dangerous pests.